-T portal, D2L, etc.), program transfers, and graduation requirements, to equip students with relevant information and connect them to the appropriate resource(s). İ May serve as a support person to students involved in student rights and responsibilities cases, academic integrity, or appeals procedures, as appropriate and İ only upon the request of the student.
+· · portal, D2L, etc.), program transfers, and graduation requirements, to equip students with relevant information and connect them to the appropriate resource(s).
+May serve as a support person to students involved in student rights and responsibilities cases, academic integrity, or appeals procedures, as appropriate and only upon the request of the student.
 Encourages students to self-advocate for themselves in student success related matters.
-Programming, events, and workshops 5% Facilitates welcome sessions with new students to discuss the Student Success 3/0 Advisor role and responsibilities, explain early alert interventions, discuss important deadlines and timelines, and provide an overview of common administrative policies and practices at the College.
+Programming, events, and workshops 5% Facilitates welcome sessions with new students to discuss the Student Success Advisor role and responsibilities, explain early alert interventions, discuss important deadlines and timelines, and provide an overview of common administrative policies and practices at the College.
 Hosts group sessions and workshops (study skills, time management, etc.) in partnership with other College departments, service areas or personnel.
-These may be offered in-person, virtually, live and/or on-demand.
-Researches, identifies, creates, revises, and maintains appropriate supplemental learning resources for students including hand-outs, inventories, videos, and workshops Assists with and participates in divisional initiatives and in the development of programming for specialized populations as opportunities arise.
-Ongoing Research and Development 5% Remains informed of major trends, issues and developments (demographic, economic, political, etc.) related to student success advising, which may include international credentials/training, PLAR and credit transfer (ONCat), through self-directed reading, research and engaging with development opportunities provided by the manager, HR, or the College.
-Participates in professional development and training activities to build capacity as an employee concerned with students' holistic success.
+These may be offered in-person, virtually, live and/or on-demand. • Researches, identifies, creates, revises, and maintains appropriate supplemental learning resources for students including hand-outs, inventories, videos, and workshops Assists with and participates in divisional initiatives and in the development of programming for specialized populations as opportunities arise.
+Ongoing Research and Development 5% Remains informed of major trends, issues and developments (demographic, economic, political, etc.) related to student success advising, which may include international credentials/training, PLAR and credit transfer (ONCat), emerging technologies/tools, etc. Participates in professional development and training activities to build capacity as an employee concerned with students' holistic success.
 Actively engages with colleagues within and external to the College as a professional engaged within their community of practice (Canadian Association of College and University Student Services (CACUSS), National Academic Advising Association (NACADA), etc.).
-Conversion, Transition and College-Wide Activities Participates in recruitment and conversion activities (calling campaigns, welcome days, orientation, open houses, Ontario College Information Fair (OCIF), etc.) to promote student success advising and to build relationships with students.
-5% Attends departmental, program and other school meetings, as appropriate. İ Attends regular group meetings with College representatives to discuss policies/procedures/practices to ensure currency.
+Conversion, Transition and College-Wide Activities 5% Participates in recruitment and conversion activities (calling campaigns, welcome J70 days, orientation, open houses, Ontario College Information Fair (OCIF), etc.) to promote student success advising and to build relationships with students. • Attends departmental, program and other school meetings, as appropriate.
+Attends regular group meetings with College representatives to discuss policies/procedures/practices to ensure currency.
 Participates in cross-college and interdepartmental meetings to discuss student success and retention strategies, practices and measures.
 Other Related Duties 5% Other duties as assigned.

-^{} To help you estimate approximate percentages:
+To help you estimate approximate percentages: